VitorVilela7/SMW-SA1-Pack/readme.txt

 you access the ROM in multi-threading mode, SA-1 may access it at 5.37 MHz, decreasing processing speed.

-To make sure that SA-1 will run at fullspeed, place the code in WRAM and run it from there instead.
+To make sure that SA-1 will run at full speed, place the code in WRAM and run it from there instead.

 When you switch to SA-1 side, the system works a bit differently: